grafana/k6-docs/src/data/markdown/docs/03 cloud/01 Creating and running a test/400 Troubleshooting.md

 k6 run test.js -i 1 -u 1
 ```

-For debugging, k6 also provides a few builtin options:
+k6 also provides a built-in option for debugging:

 - [`--http-debug`](/using-k6/k6-options/reference#http-debug) prints all the requests and responses to the console.
 Read more [HTTP debugging](/using-k6/http-debugging).